| Home | Greeting | Catalog | Magazine Articles | Photos | Links | Contact | Ordering |

 a melted mag releasee and rounded butt help the

-little guy hide effortlessly under casual attire and carry with the
+little guy hide effortlessly under casual attire and carry

 ease of a much smaller gun.
-Between the light weight of the
+Between the light weight

-Ti frame and the detail work Tim's done here, it's hard to imagine a
+Ti frame and the detail work Tim's done here, it's hard to

 .45 auto that could carry and conceal this easily.